ddcovery/spheres_collision/README.md

 > **(x<sub>b</sub> - x<sub>a</sub>)² + (y<sub>b</sub> - y<sub>a</sub>)² ≤ (r<sub>a</sub> + r<sub>b</sub>)²**

-The spheres intersection expression is exactly de same, but adding a new dimension (An sphere is a 3-dimensional object):
+For spheres, the expression is exactly de same, but adding a new dimension (An sphere is a 3-dimensional object):

 > **(x<sub>b</sub> - x<sub>a</sub>)² + (y<sub>b</sub> - y<sub>a</sub>)² + (z<sub>b</sub> - z<sub>a</sub>)² ≤ (r<sub>a</sub> + r<sub>b</sub>)²**

-The Intersection function, as a procedural programming language, will be:
+The Intersect function, as a procedural programming language, will be:

 ```pascal
 function intersect(a:Sphere, b:Sphere):boolean